gwdg/matrix-doc/content/clients/android.en.md

 ## Element X

 You may find the app 'Element X' in the Play-Store.
-This app is not ready for production and does not work with our matrix server.
+This app is not ready for production.
+Among others missing features are Spaces and Threads.

 ## Setup